vk-cs/docs-public/docs/en/computing/iaas/service-management/volumes/volumes.md

 <tabpanel>

 1. Go to [personal account](https://msk.cloud.vk.com/app/en) VK Cloud.
-2. Open the page with the desired list of disks.
+2. Open the page with the required list of disks.

    - All disks: go to **Cloud Computing** → **Disks**.